gardener/gardener/landscaper/pkg/controlplane/README.md

 ### 2) Virtual Garden

 **Prerequisites**
-- An Kubernetes API server deployment configured for API aggregation in the `runtime` cluster.
+- A Kubernetes API server deployment configured for API aggregation in the `runtime` cluster.
   This component does not deploy the such API server.
 It must already exist in the runtime cluster and setup for [API aggregation](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer).
   This is the case when the [virtual garden component](https://github.com/gardener/virtual-garden) of the Landscaper has already been deployed to the `runtime` cluster.